What Happens After You Serve Your Spouse Texas Divorce Papers?

 Child Custody and Support Decisions

-In Texas, child custody decisions are guided by the well-being of the child, considering their physical, emotional, and mental health.
+In Texas, courts base child custody decisions on the child’s well-being, including their physical, emotional, and mental health.

 Factors that play a crucial role in determining custody arrangements include: